KevincTulp/nearmap-python-api/install/Windows_Install.md

 <h2>Removing -or- Updating Nearmap and/or Nearmap + Virtual Environment + Dependencies</h2>

 1.)
-Pull the updated Nearmap-Python-API from GitHub
+Pull the latest Nearmap-Python-API from GitHub

 2.)
 Depending on the installed library map to the appropriate install directory
   - For Nearmap-Py3 Standard Library: ```cd nearmap-python-api/install```